HydroModPy/HydroModPy/hydromodpy/process/flow/README.md

 - scalar `flux` is expanded later by solver code across stress periods.
 - list length consistency with `nper` is checked at solver preprocessing time.
+- coordinate-based well locations are resolved to the solver cell after grid generation.

 ## 7. Complete Example